felixge/depmake/Readme.md

-depmake is a collection of bash functions and conventions for creating applications that can bundle all their code and dependencies inside a simple tar file that be extracted and used to run your app on any system (of the same kernel / architecture).
+depmake is a collection of bash functions and conventions for creating applications that can bundle all their code and dependencies inside a simple tar file.
+This file can be used to extract and run your app on any system (of the same kernel / architecture).

-depmake has a certain overlap with tools such as [chef][] and [puppet][], but is much more focused and simple (~500 lines of bash).
+depmake has a certain overlap with tools such as [chef][] and [puppet][], but only contains features required to contain deployable archives.

+depmake also has a certain overlap with package managers such as [apt][] and [pacman][], but is yet again laser focused on creating deployable archives.

 However, [simple does not mean easy][]. depmake is a tool that allows you to create simple deployment systems at the cost of more initial work.